hlramon/infocasas-frontend-challenge/README.md

 Welcome to the InfoCasas frontend coding challenge!
 Please read the following instructions carefully.

-**Your goal is to set up an application which enables the user to view and manage listings.**
+**Your goal is to set up a personal task management app that lets users to track and focus on the things they need to get done.**

 # Contents